 - cheaper to install than other methods (if you decided to use a professional)

-- The twist pattern usually takes 6 months to 2 years to disappear
+- For locs with two-strand twists the twist pattern usually takes 6 months to 2 years to disappear

 - Twist may unravel and split open causing ill-formed locs often called two-headed dragons.